dotkom/notifier/README.md

 * Install for Opera: https://addons.opera.com/en/extensions/details/online-notifier
 * Add WebApp for Mobile: Navigate to http://informatikk.org/mobile and tap "Add to Home Screen" in the context menu of the browser

+# OmegaV NotiPier

+Omega Verksted (OmegaV) has created the hardware bundle which complements Online Notifier by making hardware features in Notifier accessible to any student union who purchases and installs the bundle.
+OmegaV currently sells this bundle at a reasonable price.
+The earnings goes to further development and to support OmegaV's operations.

+* Contact Omega Verksted: omegav@omegav.no or http://omegav.no/

 # Media coverage

 * 2013.09.03 "Hemmelig program ble suksess": http://dusken.no/articles/details/23569/online-notifier/